betamigo98/Choral-Annotations-For-Zotero/README.md

 * Discover the fields of digital humanities, literacy, semantics!
 Enter in reflections on authorship, identity, plagiarism, rhetorics, polyphonia, ventriloquism, and much more!<br />
 * Use it for creative work and scenic arts!
 Work in group, compile readings, print it, and be amazed by what comes out!
 You'll be surprised and you'll make unexpecteded discoveries!
 * There is also room for therapeutical applications such as bibliotherapy, dramatherapy, and other art therapies.<br />
 * Use it as a didactic tool for writing activities!
-By continuously asking <i>"Who is talking - and to Whom?"</i> choral annotations could contribute to sustain a culture that cares about responsible authorship and where <i>call-ins</i> and <i>call-outs</i> are preserved as ethical practices.
+By continuously asking <i>"Who is talking - in which tone and to whom? "</i> choral annotations could contribute to sustain a culture that cares about responsible authorship and where <i>call-ins</i> and <i>call-outs</i> are preserved as ethical practices.
 In a so-called "post-truth era" where so-called "anthropos" are struggling against so-called "Fake News" with technologies trained by so-called "Chat-GPT3-trained artificial intelligence", that might be a proposition.<br />

 # Links
 * [Screenshots](https://github.com/betamigo98/PolyDevice/tree/main/Screenshots)